rcammack/rcammack.github.io/projects/project-2.md

 ---

 <img class="ui medium right floated rounded image" src="../images/egg.png">
+For this project, my team and I developed and programmed a single-player game in C++ to simulate caring for a virtual pet based on the popular toy [Tamagotchi](https://en.wikipedia.org/wiki/Tamagotchi).

 ### Instructions-
 To start the game, you enter a name for your tamagotchi.
 After a short animation, you are shown the status of your tamagotchi, which starts off healthy, full, and in a good mood along with a starting amount of $5, which you can later spend.
 You are also given a menu of actions to take care of your pet.
 Those actions include: feed tamagotchi, play a game, go to the store, check inventory, check status, and next day.
 We implemented two mini-games: a memory game and a guessing game.